C1. Patterns and Relationships

 Have the student name this new pattern by touching each bead, then name the elements of the repeating pattern.

-The student creates a pattern and names the terms starting from the right while moving to the left.
-Explain to the student that the description of the terms is from left to right, just like in reading.
+The student creates a pattern and names the elements starting from the right while moving to the left.
+Explain to the student that the description of the elements is from left to right, just like in reading.
 This way, everyone understands the same thing.

 The student leaves a space between each pattern core.
 Have the student eliminate the spaces to help their partner analyse the beads and find the repeating pattern.